-It’s nothing new to have an illness or viral scare, however when epidemics grow to become pandemics such as the novel coronavirus, also known as COVID-19, cause for concern rises and preventative measures increase worldwide.
+It’s nothing new to have an illness or viral scare, however, when epidemics grow to become pandemics such as the novel coronavirus, also known as COVID-19, cause for concern rises and preventative measures increase worldwide.

 Although the current COVID-19 pandemic will cause only mild illness in most individuals infected, both the fast-spreading and growing global death toll of this disease are causing fear and mandated lockdowns in many communities worldwide.
-As the global medical research community focuses their efforts on finding effective treatments and a vaccine for this virus, the research cannot come soon enough, as most of the treatments in development will not be available to help those who are currently infected.
+As the global medical research community focuses its efforts on finding effective treatments and a vaccine for this virus, the research cannot come soon enough, as most of the treatments in development will not be available to help those who are currently infected.

 However, several studies suggest that existing drugs or supplements, such as melatonin, may provide promising results for infections such as COVID-19, leading some professionals to wonder if doctors will soon be prescribing melatonin for coronavirus and other serious viruses in the future.